 - All in one (AIO).
 A waterproof PUL outer with the absorbent part sewn in.

 - All in two (Ai2).
 A waterproof PUL outer with a separate absorbent part.
 The absorbent part will normally popper onto the outer.
-The outer can be reused multiple times if not soiled.

 - Pocket nappy.
 A waterproof PUL out with a stay-dry liner sewn in.
 There will be a pocket opening at one (or sometimes both) ends.
 Comes with a separate absorbent part which you put inside the pocket opening.